BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 And we defined the failure being the last link in the dependency chain.
 We should now start to find the step in between these states which makes the output state a failure.
 Finding the defect in the cause-effect chain is the main part of debugging.
-Some research showed it can take up to 95% of the time (G. J. Myers.
-The Art of Software Testing.
-John Wiley & Sons, Inc., New York, 1979)
+Some research showed it can take up to 95% of the time ([Myers. - The Art of Software Testing.](http://barbie.uta.edu/~mehra/Book1_The%20Art%20of%20Software%20Testing.pdf))

 To make our _haystack_ (i.e. chain) as small as possible we should reduce it through simplification and isolation.
 To do this, we will use our main tool, and no it is ot the debugger.